earth2observe/downscaling-tools/doc/manual.rst

     # Downscaling = True -> also apply DEM based correctiosn of T, Radiation, Pressure
     resampling  = True
     downscaling = True
-    # useVarLapseRate = True -> use spatial and temporal varying lapse rate provided as part of the WRR2 forcing dataset iso the default value of -0.006
+    # useVarLapseRate = True -> use spatial and temporal varying lapse rate provided as part of the WRR2
+    # forcing dataset in stead of the default value of -0.006
     useVarLapseRate = True
-    # Wher to fine the output of the e2o_radiation script
+    # Where to find the output of the e2o_radiation script
     radcordir=output_rad

     [output]